 Of course, rather than going out for dinner at a nice restaurant, as we have in the past, this year’s celebration had to be toned right down and done at a distance.
 She came over to our place, where we had a short visit outside.

-↑ My mister, Nick, came out to say hi and to snap a few photos for us. ↑
+↑ My mister, Nick, came out to say hi and to snap a photo of the two of us.
+Thanks to Covid we were forced to keep our social distance.↑

 About the Garland Made with Real Maple Leaves : This is a DIY I demonstrated 6 years ago in this post.
 For this one I reused the “twine chain” I’d made before and, rather than pressing and drying the leaves before attaching them, this time I used fresh leaves that had just fallen from the tree that morning.
 The drying process results in a garland that lasts longer but this “quickie version”, which looked nice for about 24 hours, was perfect for what was needed.
 It took about 15 minutes to make (because the chain part was already made).